 but there are so many reasons to meet in person and go on forays with people more experienced than you.

 I think that I would agree that it is at least very efficient means of acquiring mycological information.
-I went on a day course for morel foraging once, and I definitely learned a lot from that in a much shorter timespan than I likely would’ve by simply reading and asking questions on forums.
+For example, I went on a day course for morel foraging once, and I definitely learned a lot from that in a much shorter timespan than I likely would’ve by simply reading and asking questions on forums.

 • dandelion